for the 2024-2025

 Yes, we follow the Alberta programs of study and also enhance the core curriculum with an enriched STEM learning program that brings science, technology, engineering and mathematics to life through hands-on exploration and real-world problem-solving.

-Thrive Elementary School is closed on Friday, October 20th.
-We will see all students back at school on Monday, October 23rd!
-Have a great long weekend!
+Thrive Elementary School is closed on Wednesday, January 31st.
+We will see all students back at school on Thursday, February 1st!